-Use the following steps to add a Proxy Agent icon as a node on the HP OpenView NMS:
+Use the following steps to add a Proxy Agent icon as a node on your NMS:

 - 1. Display the appropriate network map. - 2.
 From the menu bar, select Edit, then select Add Object.

 Result: The Add Object Pallet window opens.